matthewlkramer/Wildflower-TLs-and-Schools/spec.md

 - Add New opens a creation form or modal for a new charter
 - Actions for each row are open detail page for that record, edit record inline, mark inactive, create note, create task, log interaction, delete record (mark archived)
 - Clicking a row opens the detail page
-- Default columns TBD
+- Default columns are short name, full name, initial target community, projected open, initial target ages, status
-- Kanban field TBD
+- Kanban field status

 #### Detail Page
 - Shows charter information